Siguza/IOHIDeous/docs/index.md

 3. Reallocate the memory intersecting `evg` (possibly using different objects).
 4. Perform some read or write operation (we'll get to that in a bit).

 Point 3 is a bit tricky to pull off, since there is no straightforward way of telling which objects exactly intersect with `evg`.
 A naive implementation would just reallocate _all_ sprayed objects - which works, but has terrible performance.
 So, it's time for some heap feng shui!
-The `IOSurface` API offers a way to "attach CF property list types to an IOSurface buffer" - more precisely, you can store arbitrarily many results of `OSUnserializeXML`, as well as read those back or delete them at any time.
+The `IOSurface` API offers a way to "attach CF property list types to an IOSurface buffer" - more precisely, you can store arbitrarily many results of `OSUnserializeXML` in kernelland, as well as read those back or delete them at any time.
 Seems like made for our cause!
 Using that, we can do the following:

 1. Allocate an `IOSurface`.
 2. Spray the heap by attaching lots of `OSString`s to the surface.